Tax Changes for 2024-2025: What Tax Pros Need to Know

 Adjustments for retirement accounts for 2024

-• Health flexible spending accounts: Your clients can contribute up to $3,200 in employee salary reductions to fund their health flexible spending arrangement.
+• Health flexible spending accounts: Your clients could contribute up to $3,200 in employee salary reductions to fund their health flexible spending arrangement.

 Required Minimum Distributions

-Effective January 1, 2024, Required Minimum Distributions are required from all retirement accounts (except ROTH accounts) at the following ages.
+Effective January 1, 2024, Required Minimum Distributions were required from all retirement accounts (except ROTH accounts) at the following ages.

 • 70 ½ if the taxpayer was born before July 1, 1949